biothings/biothings.api/docs/doc/studio.rst

 Creating an API from a flat file
 ********************************

-In this section we'll dive in more details on using **BioThings Studio** and **Hub**.
-We will be integrating a simple flat file as a new datasource within the **Hub**, declare a build configuration using that datasource, create a build and data release, and finally instantiate a new API service and use it to query our data.
+In this section we'll dive in more details on using the **BioThings Studio** and **Hub**.
+We will be integrating a simple flat file as a new datasource within the **Hub**, declare a build configuration using that datasource, create a build from that configuration, then a data release and finally instantiate a new API service and use it to query our data.

 Input data, parser and data plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For this tutorial, we will integrate data from the `Cancer Genome Interpreter`_ (CGI).
-This datasource is actually used in `MyVariant.info`_, one of the most used
+This datasource is used in `MyVariant.info`_, one of the most used
-BioThings API.
+BioThings APIs.
 The input file is available here: https://www.cancergenomeinterpreter.org/data/cgi_biomarkers_latest.zip.

 .. _`Cancer Genome Interpreter`: https://www.cancergenomeinterpreter.org
 .. _`MyVariant.info`: https://myvariant.info

-The parser itself is not the main topic of this tutorial, the full code can be found `here`__, in MyVariant's github `repository`__.
+The parser itself is not the main topic of this tutorial, the full code for the parser can be found `here`__, in MyVariant's github `repository`__.

 .. __: https://github.com/biothings/myvariant.info/blob/master/src/hub/dataload/sources/cgi/cgi_parser.py
 .. __: https://github.com/biothings/myvariant.info